Ohio Rape Laws

 If the alleged victim is under 13 years old, it's a second degree felony and will result in a mandatory prison sentence of two to five years and/or fines up to $15,000.

 |Sex Offender Registration?

 If you are convicted of the above crimes, you will likely have to register as a sex offender with the State of Ohio.

 If you or someone you know has been sexually assaulted, contact any of the following resources:

 - Rape Crisis Center's 24-Hour Hotline at 1-877-906-7273

 - Ohio Law Enforcement or 911

 If you are being accused of rape, you are facing some serious charges which could result in prison time, fines, and damage to your reputation.
 With so much at stake, you should hire a skilled criminal defense attorney who can determine the strength of your case and can put up a solid defense on your behalf.
-To get started, you can get a free case review from an Ohio attorney.
+Don't go it alone; get in touch with an experienced Ohio criminal defense attorney today.